Argumentation

 Time: 9:00 A.M. – 4:00 P.M.; CPE 6 Hours

-Participants: Reading and Language Arts Teachers (Grades 6-12)
+Participants: Reading and Language Arts Teachers, Instructional Coaches, Emergent Bilingual and Special Education Teachers (Grades 6-12)

-This professional development day focuses on preparing students for success in analyzing LITERARY WORKS to facilitate the students’ abilities and skills to read closely and to annotate, plan, organize, and develop logical and insightful short and extended constructed responses.
-Focusing on poetry, since it is the genre that tends to pose the greatest challenge to young readers and writers, teachers will learn strategies to help their students deconstruct poetry and communicate in writing their analyses.
-Teachers tell us that this day reminds them of why they wanted to become an English teacher!
+This professional development day focuses on preparing students for success in analyzing LITERARY WORKS.
+Upon leaving, educators will be able to guide students as they read closely and annotate, plan, organize, and develop logical and insightful short and extended constructed responses.
+The day will focus on poetry since it is the genre that tends to pose the greatest challenge to young readers and writers.
+Teachers tell us that this day reminds them of why they became an English teacher!

 Title: Informational Writing (NONLITERARY) for RLA Teachers